ygeunkim/bvhar/cran-comments.md

 0 errors | 0 warnings | 1 note

+* Changed the maintainer email address (gmail).
+The domain of previous one (skku.edu) will be invalid near future because it is the institution email.

 * HTML validation: It seems inevitable NOTE in local machine (x86_64-apple-darwin20) check.
 I got the same one last time but had no problem in CRAN check.

 ## revdepcheck results